 Customfields and userfield plugins are also a kind of methods.

-Categories and blocking categories are mainly used with control categories and enable or disable a shipment when a certain product is set in the cart.
+- Categories and blocking categories - allow or prevent this method showing when a product from the category is in the cart.

 Notes to calculation of fees